If you are considering starting a campaign to rebuild, use this guide for support. As always, the GoFundMe team is also here to help, 24/7.

 Withdraw your Funds

 Once you have started raising funds, set up withdrawals.
-Withdrawals can take 2-5 business days to arrive at the bank account on file, so it is important to get these started as soon as possible!
+Withdrawals can take 2-5 business days to arrive to the bank account on file, so it is important to get these started as soon as possible!
 See: GoFundMe Guide: Getting my Money.